Achieving fast high-fidelity optimal control of many-body quantum dynamics: Introduction

+The central ideas and derivations in Ref.~\cite{jensen2021approximate} are valid for all unitary control tasks.
+For concreteness, the special case of maximizing state transfer fidelity in Hilbert spaces of dimension $D_\mathcal{H}=2-100$ was considered there.
+For fixed $D_\mathcal{H}$ we demonstrated orders of magnitude improvement in terms of computational speed-up relative to similar exact gradients and that the gained relative speed-up is exponential as a function of $D_\mathcal{H}$.
+It was also demonstrated that inexact gradients lead to the expected poor performance in terms of achievable fidelity.

-In this paper we apply a new exact derivative methodology, introduced in our recent parallel work \cite{jensen2021approximate}, to a paradigmatic problem in the complex many-body regime.
-The methodology circumvents the computational bottlenecks usually required for analytical exactness by following discretize-then-optimize procedures: simultaneous application of an appropriate approximation scheme and problem representation makes state propagation the most expensive operation.
-In Ref.~\cite{jensen2021approximate} we demonstrated orders of magnitude improvement in comparative efficiency relative to similar derivative-based methods with exponential gain as a function system of size $D_\mathcal{H}=2-100$.
-Here we demonstrate that the techniques are persistently efficient for fidelity requirements above 0.99 for many-body systems with $D_\mathcal{H}\sim10^{11}$ where exact diagonalization approaches are computationally prohibited.
+Here we demonstrate that the new techniques remain viable for fidelity requirements above 0.99 for many-body systems with $D_\mathcal{H}\sim10^{11}$ where other currently known exact gradient approaches are computationally prohibited.
 This evidences the possibility for significantly enhanced optimal open-loop control also over very high-dimensional Hilbert spaces operating in the fast high-fidelity regime.

 Having showcased an advance in open-loop control capabilities, we finally turn to the broader context of quantum optimal control.
 Outlining first the benefits of open- and closed-loop methodologies separately, we give our perspective on how the role played by the open-loop component in a ``unified-loop'' may remain useful in the future.